Martin Luther King Jr. Memorial Library

 - Adams Place Day Center, 2210 Adams Place NE.
 Individuals can access case management services, laundry facilities, showers and computers, as well as eat breakfast and lunch on-site.
 The Day Center also offers connections to employment services and help with housing.

 - Minnesota Ave. & Benning Rd.
 NE.
-Individuals can take advantage of employment services at the Department of Employment Services, access computers and other library services at the Dorothy Height/Benning Road Library, and health care services at the Unity Health Care Clinic.
+Individuals can take advantage of employment services at the Department of Employment Services, access computers and other library services at the Benning (Dororthy I. Height) Library and health care services at the Unity Health Care Clinic.

 - Church of the Epiphany,1317 G St. NW.
-The Church of the Epiphany will operate as a transit point for downtown destinations.
-Individuals can access bathrooms and water at the church and wait in the courtyard.
+The Church of the Epiphany operates as a transit point for downtown destinations.

-The DC Public Library will expand outreach by creating an Outreach Department to provide services throughout the city beyond the library locations.
+The DC Public Library is expanding outreach through a newly created Outreach Department to provide services throughout the city beyond the library locations.